kubevirt/katacoda-scenarios/kubevirt-migration/step1.md

-### Wait for KubeVirt to deploy
+# Wait for KubeVirt to deploy

 The setup for this scenario includes installation of KubeVirt and the `virtctl` utility.

-Before we can start, we need to wait for the Kubernetes cluster and KubeVirt initialization script to run. (a command prompt will appear once everything is ready).
+Before we can start, we need to wait for the KubeVirt initialization script to run. (a command prompt will appear once everything is ready).

-#### Check the kubevirt-config
+# Check the kubevirt-config

 When KubeVirt finishes deploying, list out the KubeVirt Custom Resource "kubevirt" in the "kubevirt" namespace.

 In addition to emulated virtualization (a requirement in this environment), a feature gate has also been added to make live migration possible.

 `kubectl -n kubevirt get kubevirt kubevirt -o yaml`{{execute}}

-### Launch the test VM
+# Launch the test VM

 This scenario will use the same VirtualMachine YAML definition from the first lab.

-Run the following code to create the VM.
+Run the following code to create the VM:

 `kubectl apply -f https://kubevirt.io/labs/manifests/vm.yaml`{{execute}}

-Run the following to start the VM.
+Start the VM:

 `virtctl start testvm`{{execute}}